eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 **Examples and Performance Benchmark Results**

+_Update_: you can find some [more examples in this blog post](https://eme64.github.io/blog/2026/03/20/Simple-Vectorized-Algorithms.html).

 Recently, [I wrote some performance benchmarks](https://github.com/openjdk/jdk/pull/27315) for some `fill` and `copy` examples.
 I will show some of the results here to illustrate the performance impact of automatic vectorization and intrinsics.